khalan1789/khalan1789/README.md

 <h1 align="center">Hi 👋, I'm Benjamin Ducau</h1>
-<h3 align="center">A JavaScript developer from France,sensitive to the front end side but open to full stack.
-ReactJs enthousiast but as an open minded person, not closed to other framework.
+<h3 align="center">A JavaScript developer from France, sensitive to the front end side and open to full stack.
+React enthousiast but as an open minded person, not closed to other framework.
 Team player who loves to be helpful to others</h3>

 <p align="left"> <a href="https://twitter.com/bnjducau" target="blank"><img src="https://img.shields.io/twitter/follow/bnjducau?logo=twitter&style=for-the-badge" alt="bnjducau" /></a> </p>